Cabiny6/TRNG-survey/README.md

 # TRNG Performance Survey
 *Data collection from 2000-2025*

-For use in publications and presentations please cite as follows:
+For use in your work, please cite as follows:
 J. Cabacinho, "TRNG Performance Survey 2000-2025," [Online].
 Available: [https://github.com/Cabiny6/TRNG-survey].

 ```